A consistent approach to financing, with good access to debt markets, provides flexibility and capacity to deliver our strategy.

 Leverage

 Our use of debt and equity finance balances the benefits of leverage against the risks, including magnification of property returns.
 A loan to value (LTV) ratio measures our balance sheet leverage, on a proportionally consolidated basis (including our share of joint ventures) and for the Group (British Land and its subsidiaries).
-At 31 March 2024, proportionally consolidated LTV was 37.3% and for the Group was 28.5%.
-The ratio of Net Debt to EBITDA is a measure of leverage based on earnings, rather than asset valuations, which we also consider on both Group and proportionally consolidated bases.
-At 31 March 2024, our Group Net Debt to EBITDA was 6.8x and the proportionally consolidated measure was 8.5x.
+At 31 March 2025, proportionally consolidated LTV was 38.1% and for the Group was 31.7%.
+The ratio of Net Debt to EBITDA is a measure of leverage based on earnings, rather than asset valuations, which we consider primarily on a Group basis.
+At 31 March 2025, our Group Net Debt to EBITDA was 8.0x and the proportionally consolidated measure was 9.3x.
 The calculations of these ratios are set out in the Notes to the Accounts.
 Our leverage is monitored in the context of wider decisions made by the business.
 We manage our LTV through the property cycle such that our financial position remains robust in the event of a significant fall in property values.
 This means that, alongside consideration of new commitments, we do not adjust our approach to leverage based only on changes in property market yields.
 Consequently, our LTV may be higher at the low point in the cycle and will trend downwards as market yields tighten.

 Debt Finance

 The scale of our business, combined with the quality of our assets and rental income, means that we are able to approach a diverse range of debt providers to arrange finance on attractive terms.
 Good access to the capital and debt markets allows us to take advantage of opportunities when they arise.
 Our approach to debt financing for British Land is to raise funds on an unsecured basis with our standard financial covenants, with the calculations set out in the Notes to the Accounts.
 This provides flexibility and low operational cost.
-During the year we have raised £475m of new term loans and extended £475m of existing revolving credit facilities (RCFs) on this basis.
+During the year we completed £2.2bn of financing activity, including: raising £1.0bn of new unsecured bank revolving credit facilities (RCFs) in four transactions; issuing a new £300m unsecured seven year bond; alongside the bond, conducting a tender to repay £150m of existing secured debentures; and extending £700m of existing RCFs and bank term loans.
 Our joint ventures that choose to have external debt are each financed in ‘ring fenced’ structures without recourse to British Land for repayment and secured on their relevant assets.
 We monitor our overall debt requirement by reviewing current and projected borrowing levels, available facilities, debt maturity and interest rate exposure.
 We undertake sensitivity analysis to assess the impact of proposed transactions, movements in interest rates and changes in property values on key balance sheet, liquidity and profitability ratios.
 We also consider the risks of a reduction in the availability of finance, including a temporary disruption of the financing markets.
-British Land’s undrawn facilities and cash amounted to £1.9bn at 31 March 2024.
-Based on our commitments and these available facilities, the Group has no requirement to refinance until early 2027.
+British Land’s undrawn facilities and cash amounted to £1.8bn at 31 March 2025.
+Based on our commitments and these available facilities, the Group has liquidity (no requirement to refinance) until late 2028.

 Interest Rate Exposure